luisfeliz79/Out-CompareView/README.md

 ### Get All AzureAD Users with the name Luis and compare all attributes on  a gridview, using UserPrincipalName as the title header

      Get-AzureADUser -Searchstring "Luis" | Out-CompareView -TitleProperty UserPrincipalName

+ ### Get Certificates with subject matching Luis and compare on a gridview, Exclude the RawData Attribute

+     Dir Cert:\LocalMachine\Root | where subject -Match Digicert | Out-CompareView -ExcludeProperty RawData